Are you trying to figure out how to implement and maintain a referral program for your e-commerce store?

 Insert an alluring subject line

 The subject line will be the determining factor of whether your receiver will open your email.
-Use a powerful, alluring subject line to pique the interest of your receiver. is vital to growing a referral program via email
+Use a powerful, alluring subject line to pique the interest of your receiver.
+Improving your is vital to growing a referral program via email

 Keep it clear and concise